Moorhead, Minnesota: Arts and culture

 The Rourke Art Gallery and the Rourke Art Museum are native Moorhead cultural institutions hosting the annual Midwestern Invitational Exhibition.
-The museum displays an important art collection from local, regional and national artists.
+The museum displays an important art collection from local, regional, and national artists.
 The Rourke Museum is housed in the historic Moorhead Post Office building.

-The city is also home to the Bluestem Center for the Arts, a 3,000 seat outdoor amphitheater that opened in 2009 with a partnership between the Fargo Public Schools, the City of Moorhead, and an arts grant from the state of Minnesota.
-Bluestem hosts a summer concert series which has drawn many famous bands including Wilco, Goo Goo Dolls, The Beach Boys, and Weezer.
+The city is also home to the Bluestem Amphitheater, a 3,000-seat outdoor amphitheater that opened in 2009 with a partnership between the Fargo Public Schools, the City of Moorhead, and an arts grant from the state of Minnesota.
+Bluestem hosts a summer concert series that has drawn bands including Wilco, Goo Goo Dolls, The Beach Boys, and Weezer.

-The Bluestem Center for the Arts is home to Trollwood Performing Arts School, a renowned summer arts and theater program for students of all ages.
+The Bluestem Amphitheater is home to Trollwood Performing Arts School, a renowned summer arts and theater program for students of all ages.

 The Comstock House is a historic house museum, a blend of Queen Anne and Eastlake styles built in 1883.
-Solomon Comstock was a lawyer and U.S. House Representative.
+Solomon Comstock was a lawyer and U.S. representative.

 Hjemkomst Center

-The Hjemkomst Center is a local museum containing a full-scale replica of a Viking ship of the same name.
-The Hjemkomst vessel was built in nearby Hawley by Moorhead resident Robert Asp, and was sailed from Duluth to Oslo, Norway in 1982 by his children following Asp's death.
-The ship is now permanently housed in the center.
+The Hjemkomst Center is a museum containing a full-scale replica of a Viking ship of the same name.
+The Hjemkomst vessel was built in nearby Hawley by Moorhead resident Robert Asp, and was sailed from Duluth to Oslo, Norway, in 1982 by his children after his death.
+It is now permanently housed in the center.

-The Clay County Museum and Archives, operated by the Clay County Historical Society, interprets the history of Clay County in a free museum in the lower level of the Hjemkomst Center.
-The Society has more than 30,000 artifacts in their collection, one of the largest and most important historic collections in Minnesota outside of the Minneapolis-St. Paul area.
+The Clay County Museum and Archives, operated by the Clay County Historical Society, interprets Clay County history in a free museum in the Hjemkomst Center's lower level.
+The Society has more than 30,000 artifacts in its collection, one of the largest and most important historic collections in Minnesota outside the Minneapolis-St. Paul area.

-Located on the grounds of the Hjemkomst Center is a Stave Church.
-The traditional Norwegian-style church serves as a symbol of the Norwegian heritage in the Red River Valley.
-The church is a full-scale replica of the Hopperstad stave church in Vik, Norway.
+On the grounds of the Hjemkomst Center is a stave church.
+The traditional Norwegian-style church serves as a symbol of Norwegian heritage in the Red River Valley.
+The church is a full-scale replica of the Hopperstad Stave Church in Vik, Norway.